 Burr Tools

 This (set of) program(s) will help you solve a certain kind of puzzle.
 Namely puzzles that are made out "glued" together basic units.
-As basic units the program currently supports: square or dice shaped units, spheres, prisms with an equilateral triangle as base or an oddly shape tetrahedron.
+As basic units the program currently supports: square or dice shaped units, spheres, prisms with an equilateral triangle as base or 2 grids that use tetrahedra.

 The problem of the puzzle must be to assemble them into a certain shape.
 An additional constraint says that the pieces within the result shape must again aligned relative to the grid of the basic unit.